Sell Side M&A

 A Look at the Sell Side M&A Process

-SEA provides investment banking services to companies with revenues of $5 million to $100 million, with a focus on M&A in the Life Sciences and B-to-B Services sectors.
-Our three-step process is the same investment banking process that bulge bracket Investment Banks use for large national and international companies.
+SEA provides investment banking services to entrepreneurial companies with revenues of $5 million to $100 million, with an industry focus on Life Sciences, Business Services and Manufacturing & Distribution sectors.
+Our tailored process is the same investment banking process that bulge bracket Investment Banks use for large national and international companies.

 SEA’s Three-Step Sales Process